obvious-agency/naturebraid_rtd/docs/source/documentation/preprocessing_tools_guide.md

 - **Elevation modifications:** This input should contain a polygon or polyline shapefile of locations where elevation is different to that shown in the DEM.
 For example, where elevated flood stopbanks are located.

     The data must include an attribute table column, headed 'metres_chg', giving the elevation of the feature in metres.
-Be wary of putting in small or narrow modifications as LUCI will modify whole DEM grid squares that intersect with each polyline or polygon.
+Be wary of putting in small or narrow modifications as NB will modify whole DEM grid squares that intersect with each polyline or polygon.

 - **Are elevation modifications relative (box ticked) or absolute (box unticked)?:** If this option is ticked/true, input modifications to the elevation are added (for a decrease in height, put a negative number).
 If it is not ticked/false, the input elevation modifications will be assumed to be absolute, and relative to sea level.